TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/UseSiteInTypoScript.rst

 .. tip::
     Accessing site configuration is possible in TypoScript, which enables to store site specific configuration options in one central place (the site configuration) and allows usage of that configuration from different contexts.
-    While this sounds similar to using TypoScript, with using site configuration this may also be used from backend or CLI context as long as the rootPageId of the site is known.
-To avoid duplicating configuration options, TypoScript can now access these properties, too.
+    While this sounds similar to using TypoScript constants, site configuration values may also be used from backend or CLI context as long as the rootPageId of a site is known.

 Site configuration can also be used in :ref:`TypoScript conditions <sitehandling-inConditions>` and as :ref:`TypoScript constants <sitehandling-settings>`.